Metachronous primary lung carcinoma

 - "the latter two suggestions have been for "any" cancer and not just lung cancer"

-Average lifelong rate of developing a "new primary lung cancer" is thought o approximates 1% and 6% per year after radical therapy for non-small-cell lung cancer and small cell lung cancer, respectively 4.
+Average lifelong rate of developing a "new primary lung cancer" is thought to be approximately 1% and 6% per year after radical therapy for non-small-cell lung cancer and small cell lung cancer, respectively 4.

 - pulmonary metastasis from original initial lung cancer